OALabs/findyara-ida/README.md

 ## Acknowledgments
 * A huge thank you to David Berard (@_p0ly_) - [Follow him on GitHub here](https://github.com/polymorf/)!
 This is mostly his code and he gets all the credit for the original plugin framework.
-* Also, hit tip to Alex Hanel @nullandnull - [Follow him on GitHub here](https://github.com/alexander-hanel).
+* Also, hat tip to Alex Hanel @nullandnull - [Follow him on GitHub here](https://github.com/alexander-hanel).
 Alex helped me sort through how the IDC methods are being used.
 His [IDA Python book](https://leanpub.com/IDAPython-Book) is a fantastic reference!!

 ## Feedback / Help
 * Any questions, comments, requests hit me up on twitter: @herrcore